 But old-school schooling is over.

-I’m certain that I am not alone in mourning this loss just a little.
 I have been honored to stand before students and wear as best I could the mantle, if you will, of professors who taught and inspired me.
 I have worked diligently to present material in different ways, to make it relevant and useful to my students, to bring the most recent and best research into the classroom, to expand and challenge my students’ thinking.